Matthew Thornton: Background and early life

-Thornton was born in Ireland in 1714 to James and Elizabeth (née Jenkins) Thornton, who were Scots-Irish.
-At the time of the Siege of Derry in 1689, James Thornton lived on a farm within a mile of Derry, and this is where Matthew was probably born, although Lisburn and Limerick have also been suggested as birthplaces.
+Thornton was born in Clare County in Ireland in 1714 to James and Elizabeth (née Jenkins) Thornton.
+He came to the United States with his brother Samuel who was born in 1712.
+They settled in Londonderry, New Hampshire.
+James Thornton lived on a farm within a mile of Derry, and this is where Matthew was probably born, although Lisburn and Limerick have also been suggested as birthplaces.

 In 1716, Thornton's family immigrated to North America when he was three years old, settling first in Wiscasset, Maine.
 On July 11, 1722, the community was attacked by Native Americans.
 James and Elizabeth Thornton fled from their burning home with Matthew, moving shortly thereafter to Worcester, Massachusetts.
 Thornton completed studies in medicine at Leicester.
 He became a physician and established a medical practice in Londonderry, New Hampshire.
 He was appointed as a surgeon for the New Hampshire Militia troops in an expedition against Fortress Louisbourg in 1745.
 He served in the New Hampshire Provincial Assembly from 1758-1762, had royal commissions as justice of the peace, and served as colonel in the militia from 1775 until his resignation in 1779.

-In 1760 Thornton married Hannah Jack, and the couple had five children.
+In 1760, Thornton married Hannah Jack, and the couple had five children.
 Thornton became a Londonderry selectman, a representative to and president of the Provincial Assembly, and a member of the Committee of Safety, drafting New Hampshire's plan of government after dissolution of the royal government, which was the first state constitution adopted after the start of hostilities with England.